Serious rollover on Highway 400 sends mother to hospital

 A car rolled over several times on Highway 400 before it came to rest upside down in a ditch Friday.

-Shortly after 7:30 a.m., the two-car collision occured in the southbound lanes at Innisfil Beach Road after police say one car was reportedly driving erratically.
+Shortly after 7:30 a.m., the two-car collision occured in the southbound lanes at Innisfil Beach Road after police say one car was reportedly being driven erratically.

-CTV has been told ramps have been closed to the highway to allow ORNGE to land on the highway.
+CTV has been told ramps have been closed to the highway to allow air ambulance ORNGE to land on the highway.

-The woman and child were not airlifted to Toronto, however, the mother was transferred to a local hospital for treatment of serious injuries.
+A woman and child in one of the vehicles were not airlifted to Toronto, however, the mother was transferred to a local hospital for treatment of serious injuries.

 Police say the second driver remained at the scene.